hburn7/osu-wiki/wiki/Tournaments/Official_support/en.md

   - Schedule (qualifier, bracket, group stage, etc.) with match links
   - Qualifier results with match links
 - If not using spreadsheets, all of the above information **must** be made publicly available via a website or other means.
 Whatever the method, it **must** be at least as accessible as a public spreadsheet, contain all of the necessary information, and **should** be more convenient to use than a spreadsheet.
-- Effort **should** be made to livestream matches and provide commentary, especially towards the end of the tournament where competition peaks.
 - There **should not** be many organisational problems, such as issues with holding matches on time.
 - Rules **must** be enforced consistently.
 Rules **must** be written in a way that proactively removes ambiguity.